Water Quality Tipline

 Part 125 of Act 368, Public Acts of 1978, provides for testing and evaluation of public bathing beaches by local health departments.
 The St. Clair County Health Department monitors 8 beaches in St. Clair County weekly from Memorial Day to Labor Day.
 Samples are generally taken one foot below the surface in water that is approximately three feet deep.

 The Michigan Public Health Code sets standards that limit the levels of E. coli at beaches called Total Body Contact Standards.
-A beach is closed whenever these standards are exceeded.
-Generally, following a heavy rainfall, the beaches may be closed due to polluted storm water run-off.
+A beach has a Water Quality Advisory whenever these standards are exceeded.
+Many sources can transfer bacteria and pathogens into water.
+Beaches may issue advisories after a heavy rainfall because bacteria are washed into the lakes and rivers through stormwater runoff.

 What is Escherichia coli (E. coli)?